-Module Leader e Leader Contact Al Williams alwilliams@southdevon.ac.uk Tuesday and Friday
+Module Leader Contact If part time days/hours that are worked Al Williams alwilliams@southdevon.ac.uk Tuesday and Friday

 1.6 Preparing for your programme

 At UCSD, we understand that level 5 study is a big step up from previous studies.
 To help prepare you for the programme we recommend engaging with preparatory activities.
 Each year UCSD organise Stepping up to HE workshops, with a focus on supporting you to develop your research and writing skills, alongside academic techniques.